TiageMiguel/ecoleta/README.md

 Fully written with Typescript and using Node.js, this project was developed to learn new technologies and / or consolidate those learnings.

 Read more about each tecnology used in different parts of this project.

 - [Server](/server/)
 - [Web](/web/)
 - [Mobile](/mobile/)

 ## 📃 License

-The Ecoleta source code is made available under the [MIT license](LICENSE).
+Ecoleta is a open source project, developed during the Next Level Week, hosted by [Rocketseat](https://rocketseat.com.br).
+The source code is made available under the [MIT license](LICENSE).